 WA Electric Car Rebate 2026: Every EV Incentive in Western Australia

-Here is a full breakdown of every active incentive, what has and has not changed, and how WA stacks up against other states.
+Here is a full breakdown of what is available in 2026, what has closed, and how WA stacks up against other states.

 WA EV Incentives at a Glance